-Baked Brie in Puff Pastry with Cherry Cranberry Sauce – your new favorite holiday appetizer!
+Baked Brie in Puff Pastry with Cherry Cranberry Sauce – meet your new favorite holiday appetizer!
 Creamy cheesy melty brie, lightly toasted almonds, a delightful sweet tart cherry cranberry sauce with a hint of orange zest, all perfectly packaged in light and fluffy golden puff pastry!

 Aren’t the holidays amazing!
 I mean when else are we encouraged to consume copious amounts of Christmas cookies, festive cocktails, crockpot meatballs, and creamy cheesy baked brie!!!??
 It’s truly the most wonderful time of the year!

-I love creating a table full of appetizers that puts smiles on my people’s faces – and lots of yummy goodness in their bellies.
+Ahh what fun.
+I do love creating appetizers that put smiles on my people’s faces - and lots of yummy goodness in their bellies.

 What can I say I’m silly like that.

 Usually I go with my “sure thing” recipes for my parties.
 You know the Mini Salmon Cakes, BBQ Pulled Pork Sliders, or Shrimp Cocktail, Baked Brie with Honey and Almonds in Puff Pastry… Mmmm!
 I’m officially drooling over here!

-I have enough homerun hors d’oeuvre recipes that I rotate them and switch them out depending on the crowd.
+I have enough homerun hors d'oeuvre recipes that I rotate them and switch them out depending on the season.
 And now and then I like to add something new and different into the mix.
 This year was no exception.